'Trencin' by Abphoto via Wikimedia Commons.

-It commemorates 29 August 1944, which was the start of an uprising against the pro-Nazi government of the time.
+This public holiday commemorates 29 August 1944, which marked the start of an uprising against the pro-Nazi government of the time.

 In 1938, the Munich agreement established the independent Slovak state, led by Jozef Tiso.
 In June 1944 Tiso declared martial law allowing the German army to occupy the country on 29 August.